 Many caregivers say that their older adult would never consider attending a day program.

-Many older adults are open to the idea of going to a “club” or to an “occupational therapy program” recommended by the doctor.
+Many older adults are open to the idea of attending a “club” or an “occupational therapy program” recommended by the doctor.

-In other cases, older adults initially have to be forced to go under protest, but after having time to adjust, end up really enjoying the activities and added social interaction.
+In other cases, older adults initially have to be forced to participate under protest, but after time to adjust, they end up really enjoying the activities and the added social interaction.

 5. “I can’t find affordable help.”